BlueWorld1/twitch-vod-downloader/README.md

 If the URL is valid and the playlist can be retrieved, you can select the VOD quality

-After selecting the quality, the download will start and the file will be saved in .\VOD
+After selecting the quality, the download will start and the file will be saved in `.\VOD\VodId.mp4`